harman-kalair-mhra/AdaShip---Assignment-2/README.md

 d.
 Analysis and decomposition of the overall problem into key ‘epic’ style tasks (linked to 1b, 1c).
 e.
 Initial object-oriented design ideas and plan of phased breakdown into smaller tasks (linked to 1d).
 ```
+a.
+AdaShip is a clone of the classic ‘Battleship’ game – as a default, AdaShip is a two-player, turn based game of sea warfare.
+The object of AdaShip is to try and sink all of the other player's boats before the opponent sinks all your ships.
+All of the opponent’s ships are somewhere placed on their board.
+You try and hit them by calling out the coordinates of one of the squares on the board.
+The opponent also tries to hit your ships by calling out coordinates.
+The board will record ‘hit’ or ‘miss’, if either player makes contact with the positions of the boats.
+Neither you nor the opponent can see the other's player’s board or their placed ships, therefore you must try to guess where their ships has been placed and attack accordingly.
+The game ends when one player wins by sinking all of their opponent’s boats.

 ## 2: Development (academic standard: merit level detail: section required for merit)